 What it would do: SB 135 would prohibit employers with five or more employees from refusing to grant paid family leave or firing their employees during paid family leave, as long as they have worked at least 180 days there.

 Why it’s important: Low-income parents are the least likely to take advantage of paid parental leave benefits, partly because if they work for a small business with fewer than 20 employees, they are not protected by state or federal law from being fired while they are on paid family leave.
-The bill is supported by several nonprofit organizations that advocate for children and parents, and opposed by a host of business associations who say it would overwhelm small employers.Bill status: Placed on hold by author.
-Could return in 2020.
+The bill is supported by several nonprofit organizations that advocate for children and parents, and opposed by a host of business associations who say it would overwhelm small employers.Bill status: The author pulled the bill and is expected to bring it back next year.

 Facilities bonds (AB 48)

-What it would do: AB 48 would put two bond measures on the ballot, in March 2020 and November 2022, to allocate state funds for the replacement of school buildings that are at least 75 years old, for lead testing and repair, and for building and modernizing preschools run by school districts.
+What it would do: AB 48 would put a bond measure on the ballot in March 2020 to allocate state funds for the replacement of school buildings that are at least 75 years old, for lead testing and repair, and for building and modernizing preschools run by school districts.

 Why it’s important: One of the biggest barriers to providing more subsidized care in California is the lack of classrooms and buildings, as reported by EdSource.
-According to the Learning Policy Institute, a nonprofit research and policy organization in Palo Alto, some counties have had to turn away state funding for subsidized care because they did not have the facilities to house new programs.Bill status: Passed both houses.
-On governor's desk.
+According to the Learning Policy Institute, a nonprofit research and policy organization in Palo Alto, some counties have had to turn away state funding for subsidized care because they did not have the facilities to house new programs.Bill status: Gov. Newsom signed the bill on October 7, 2019.

 Facilities grants (AB 452)